 - Explain any rights of appeal when formal action is taken.

-Normally we will tell the company or individual at the time of the inspection if anything needs to be done.
-If you indicate you agree with our decisions or requirements and we think no immediate formal action is needed, then we will write to the person(s) responsible to let them/you know what must be done, how and by when.
+Normally we will tell the company or individual at the time of the visit if anything needs to be done.
+If you indicate you agree with our decisions or requirements and we think no immediate formal action is needed, then we will write to the person(s) responsible to let you/them know what must be done, how and by when.
 Formal action will be taken if people are at risk, or have not acted on previous advice.

 Our enforcement policy